EEN421/EEN421.github.io/_posts/End-of-Life-Report-GraphAPI-Example.md

 So if your plan was to build a shiny Power BI dashboard off exported KQL → M Queries → OData connectors… this is where things get messy...
 You can’t query what you can’t log table. 😬

 This becomes a real wrench in the works for analysts and compliance teams who want to trend EoL exposure over time.
-You can’t easily visualize that data monthly if Sentinel never sees it — and exporting manually from Defender’s portal every few weeks is a one-way ticket to Repetitive Strain Injury Repetitive Strain Injury. 🖐️💀
+You can’t easily visualize that data monthly if Sentinel never sees it — and exporting manually from Defender’s portal every few weeks is a one-way ticket to carpal tunnel and caffeine burnout 🖐️💀 — let’s automate it instead 💡.

 That’s why we’re going straight to the source; By calling Microsoft Graph’s Advanced Hunting endpoint, we can reach directly into the Defender dataset — the same data Sentinel would ingest — and pull exactly what we need, on demand.
 No workspace ingestion, no manual exports, no cost surprises.
 Just clean JSON results, ready to automate.